amaranth-grain/Python-OOP-Projects/Assignments/Assignment 3/README.md

 #### Limitations

 I didn't implement the bonus mark, so the program has low scalability.
 Values are hard-coded instead of being generated programmatically.

+I didn't have enough time to refactor the code.
+I've implemented a RamenShop partially where the wrappers work correctly.
+The RamenShop is missing the GUI for the user to interface with it.

+  To see how I would have implemented a more concise solution, see menu.py module for the RamenShop, where I create a dictionary of Ingredients.
+   In this dictionary,
+   key = string value that end user sees value = Ingredient object
+   This allows me to pass in a string to the BrothDecorator and / or
+    ToppingDecorator to customise my ramen.